11 Most Useless Job Skills Companies Don’t Want Today

 woman's hand presses a finger on the buttons of an old typewriter

-Workers in the U.S. have been switching jobs more often than in the past as part of a post-pandemic realigning of the workforce.
-In fact, it even has a name: The Great Resignation.
+U.S. workers have been switching jobs more often than in the past as part of a post-pandemic realigning of the workforce.
+In the beginning, it even had a name: The Great Resignation.

 The shift means more Americans are updating their resumes as they pursue opportunities that allow them to move beyond living paycheck to paycheck.

-But refreshing your resume might require you to remove listed job skills that are obsolete.
+But refreshing your resume might require you to remove obsolete job skills.
 Listing these skills might actually reduce your chances of landing a potential new job.

-So, if you’re hoping to find a position that might make you more money, purge some of these job skills from your resume.
+So if you’re hoping to find a position that could help you boost your bank account, purge some of these job skills from your resume.

 Microsoft Word